How to Get a Singapore S Pass in 2024-25 | Complete Guide

 Foreign employees are granted employee pass and s pass.
 But S-Pass is a good option compared to an employee pass when a company does not have a high budget to pay high salaries to employee pass holders.

 Employees must have a fixed monthly salary of at least $3150 to qualify for an S pass in Singapore.
 They can also have passes for the family if they qualify for this criterion.
-They are also eligible for permanent resident after having S-Pass.
+They are also eligible for permanent residency after having S-Pass.

 An employer or appointed agent must apply for this pass on behalf of their employees or applicants.
 In case a pass holder changes job, then his new employer can apply for a new pass.
 And all employers are required to provide medical insurance for S-Pass.